mddewittjr/Scripts/README.md

 N/A

-If you appreciate binhex's work, then please consider buying him a beer  :D [br] He is the mastermind for all this work, I just took and modified it for folia support.
+If you appreciate binhex's work, then please consider buying him a beer  :D He is the mastermind for all this work, I just took and modified it for folia support.

 [![PayPal donation](https://www.paypal.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MM5E27UX6AUU4)